cis198-2016s/slides/01/content.md

         // Do whatever here, and then hand `v` back to the caller }
 ```
-- You could imagine that this does not scale well either; the more variables
+- You could imagine that this does not scale well either.
-    you had to hand back, the longer your return type would be!
+    - The more variables you had to hand back, the longer your return type would be!
     - Imagine having to pass ownership around for 5+ variables at a time :(

 ---